-- The employee is completely relieved of all duties; and - The employee is free to leave his/her work place.
+- The employee is completely relieved of all duties; and - The employee is free to leave their work place.

-In the event the employee is not completely relieved of all duties and free to leave his/her work place during his/her thirty (30) minute lunch period, such time shall be considered as time worked and subject to the provisions of Section 2 (A) below.
+In the event the employee is not completely relieved of all duties and free to leave their work place during their thirty (30) minute lunch period, such time shall be considered as time worked and subject to the provisions of Section 2 (A) below.